Fultslop/bench_ts/README.md

 Review found open, 1 major, 2 minor issues, left a linting errors.

 _Task 2_
-0.92
-2 attempts code: ok
+2 attempts followed by a discussion which was interesting.

+_Task 3_
+All passed

 **Qwen 3.6 plus**
 _Task 1_